 If you were laid off, the natural assumption is your were discharged from your job also, but since laid off is a different way to say being fired for a lack of work, ethical employers simply admit fault when they respond to the notice of a claim filed, which is sent to them by the unemployment department.
 But I'll warn you now, it was not for employer to respond to a lack of work claim to leave their options open

-In other words, I wouldn't fall off my chair, if I read your employer's claim response and it said ... "claimant's position was eliminated, but also refused an offer of continuing suitable work.
+In other words, I wouldn't fall off my chair, if I read your employer's claim response and it said ... "claimant's position was eliminated, but also refused an offer of continuing suitable work.. which is another non-monetary issue.

-No matter what your issue is, or who has the burden to prove fault, preparation for an unemployment hearing is basically, the last shot you will have to focus on what is relevant winning, or keeping any benefits you might of already received and spent .. maybe.
+No matter what your issue is, or who has the burden to prove fault, preparation for an unemployment hearing is basically, your last shot to focus on all that is relevant to winning, or keeping your benefits.

 There's close to 4,000 Unemployment Q&As.
 I think I've consistently tried to explain to improve your chances of collecting unemployment benefits there is a necessity to orient any appeal argument to the burden specific to the issues listed on hearing notices.